reconbot/streaming-iterables/README.md

 ```

-The return value for `func` is `FlatMapValue<B>`.
+*note*: The return value for `func` is `FlatMapValue<B>`.
 Typescript doesn't have recursive types but you can nest iterables as deep as you like.
-Only directly returned async iterables are processed concurrently.
-(Eg, an async generator function's output will be processed concurrently, however returning an async generator's output in an array will not be processed concurrently.)
+However only directly returned async iterables are processed concurrently.
+(Eg, if you use an async generator function as `func` it's output will be processed concurrently, but if it's nested inside other iterables it will be processed sequentially.)

 Order is determined by when async operations resolve.
 And it will run up to `concurrency` async operations at once.
 This includes promises and async iterables returned from `func`.
+Errors from the source `iterable` are raised after all transformed values are yielded.
+Errors from `func` are raised after all previously transformed values are yielded.

 Promise Example;
 ```ts